awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_mfa-selfmanage.md

 # IAM: Allows IAM users to self\-manage an MFA device<a name="reference_policies_examples_iam_mfa-selfmanage"></a>

 This example shows how you might create an IAM policy that allows IAM users to self\-manage their [multi\-factor authentication \(MFA\)](id_credentials_mfa.md) device\.
-This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
+This policy grants the permissions necessary to complete this action programatically from the AWS API or AWS CLI\.

 **Note**
 If you add these permissions for a user that is signed in to AWS, they might need to sign out and back in to see these changes\.